finbourne/lusid-sdk-java/sdk/docs/TranslationApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // TranslationApi apiInstance = apiFactory.build(TranslationApi.class);

         TranslationApi apiInstance = ApiFactoryBuilder.build(fileName).build(TranslationApi.class);
         TranslateInstrumentDefinitionsRequest translateInstrumentDefinitionsRequest = new TranslateInstrumentDefinitionsRequest(); // TranslateInstrumentDefinitionsRequest | The definitions of the instruments to translate along with the target dialect. try {
+            // uncomment the below to set overrides at the request level
+            // TranslateInstrumentDefinitionsResponse result = apiInstance.translateInstrumentDefinitions(translateInstrumentDefinitionsRequest).execute(opts);

             TranslateInstrumentDefinitionsResponse result = apiInstance.translateInstrumentDefinitions(translateInstrumentDefinitionsRequest).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {